Who is eligible to apply?

 To be eligible for this award, you must:

-- Be citizens, nationals or legal residents of the United States or Puerto Rico
+- Be a citizen, national or legal resident of the United States or Puerto Rico

-- Be high school seniors or graduates or students who have earned their GED who plan to enroll for the first time in 2019 in a full-time undergraduate course of study at an accredited two or four-year college or university, or vocational school in the United States or Puerto Rico
+- Be a current high school senior, recent graduate or GED recipient planning to enroll in a full-time undergraduate course of study for the first time in fall 2023 at an accredited two- or four-year college/university, vocational or technical school in the United State or Puerto Rico

 - Be an active member of an RBI league as of the application deadline date

 - Complete the Free Application for Federal Student Aid (FAFSA) to be considered for Pell Grant eligibility

 - Demonstrate leadership abilities through participation in community service, extracurricular and other activities

 June 3, 2023, at 11:59 p.m.
 Pacific Time